- Military Basics

 Step 3: Conduct an inspection

-The TSP will schedule an inspection within 15 calendar days of notification.
+The TSP may schedule an inspection within 15 calendar days of notification.
 They will arrange for a repair firm to inspect your property damage.
 The repair estimate will be shared with you to determine payment.
 The TSP may also decide to pay your claim up front without an inspection being completed.

-If you have any problems negotiating settlement, you should contact your local transportation office or MCO for further assistance/guidance.
+If you have any problems negotiating settlement, you may contact your local transportation office or MCO for further guidance.
 Use the MilitaryINSTALLATIONS tool to find the contact information for your local transportation office.

 Be aware that they may suggest you consult with your local legal office and seek assistance from an attorney.